This easy Homemade Strawberry Rhubarb Cobbler has a thick strawberry rhubarb filling and is topped with a simple, crispy oat topping.

 Strawberry Rhubarb Cobbler (+Video)

 For the filling:

-- Stir 1 cup flour, rolled oats, sugar, cinnamon and water together, then cut in butter with a pastry cutter or two forks until you have a crumbly, slightly moist texture.
+- In a bowl, stir together 1 cup flour, rolled oats, sugar, cinnamon and water.
+Then cut in butter with a pastry cutter or two forks until you have a crumbly, slightly moist texture.

 - Cool for 10 minutes before serving.

 - Please refer to my FAQ’s and ingredient list above for other substitutions or for the answers to the most common questions.

 - If you don’t have an oven safe skillet, you can cook the filling first on the stove then add it into a 9×9-inch baking dish and continue with the rest of the recipe

 - Somehow when filming the video, I forgot to add the water to the crumble topping.
 Don’t forget to add it when you make the recipe.
 It helps to keep the topping together.

 - When working with fresh rhubarb, the leaves are toxic to humans and animals so please discard with care.
 They are not good to go into any compost pile.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories and other nutritional values can vary quite a bit depending on which brands were used.